Reading Greek Tragedy Online

 August 5 Antigone, Sophocles

-with James Collins (University of Sydney) and participants in the Performing Wisdom Summer Workshop
+with James Collins (University of Sydney), Paul Woodruff (The University of Texas at Austin), and participants from the Performing Wisdom Workshop

 Links to recordings of previous episodes are below.
 The full playlist is available on YouTube.